rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Monitoramento-ELK/index.md

 ### Application Examples

-The `elk-lab` can be applied to different educational and research contexts, allowing the simulation of real-world traffic export and analysis scenarios with the Elastic Stack.
+The `elk-lab` can be applied to different educational and research contexts, allowing the simulation of real-world traffic export and analysis scenarios with Elastic Stack.

 #### Possible Applications:

 * **Teaching IPFIX in real environments**: Practical application of flow export to analysis tools.
-* **Elastic Stack training for networks**: Demonstrates the integration of IPFIX with Elastic Agent and the use of dashboards in Kibana.
+* **Elastic Stack training for networks**: Demonstrates IPFIX integration with Elastic Agent and the use of dashboards in Kibana.
-* **Network traffic and forensic analysis**: Supports studies on traffic patterns, anomalies, and threats.
+* **Network traffic and forensic analysis**: Support for studies on traffic patterns, anomalies, and threats.
 * **Integration with Elasticsearch-based SIEMs**: Evaluation of data pipelines for use with network security.
 * **Traffic flow visualization**: Composition of dynamic real-time dashboards.